quxios/QMapEditor/app/HELP.md

 Only shown when type is `Animated`

 The wait time between the frames.
 60 frames is 1 second.

+### Conditions
+Select the condition for the Map Object to appear.
+If no conditions are set the `Map Object` will always be visible.
+If any condition in the condition list return false the `Map Object` will not be visible.

 ### Notes
 You can add certain note tags here to add "effects" to the map object.
 The